 How to Become a Certified Scuba Diver and Expand Your Horizons

-The scuba diving industry is self regulating for the most part.
-There are generally no government mandated licensing procedure or training rules.
+The scuba diving industry is self-regulating for the most part.
+There are generally no government-mandated licensing procedures or training rules.
 If there are any government rules, they normally just say divers must be certified by an internationally recognized agency.
-Around the world there are hundreds of different accreditation agencies who train to a ISO standard.
+Around the world, there are hundreds of different accreditation agencies that train to an ISO standard.
 They each issue their own certification cards generally called a C-Card.
-These agencies have cross acceptance agreements that can give their training a worldwide acceptance.
+These agencies have cross acceptance agreements that can give their training worldwide acceptance.
 When you first start looking at becoming certified as a diver, the terms used may seem a bit confusing.
-Here are some the “certifications” you may hear about:
+Here are some of the “certifications” you may hear about:

 How is scuba diving training organized and conducted

-While there are slight variations on how the training is presented there are three elements that divides the course: Knowledge, confined water, open water.
+While there are slight variations on how the training is presented there are three elements that divide the course: Knowledge, confined water, open water.

-- Knowledge: The knowledge portion of the course is about the physics of diving and how it effects the body.
-It was the lack of understanding of these simple principals that caused so many of the deaths in the early days of scuba diving.
-These principals are converted to procedures that when follow makes scuba diving a much safer activity.
+- Knowledge: The knowledge portion of the course is about the physics of diving and how it affects the body.
+It was the lack of understanding of these simple principles that caused so many of the deaths in the early days of scuba diving.
+These principles are converted to procedures that when follow make scuba diving a much safer activity.
 There are five topics in the knowledge section for the OWD.
 The first one is used in the Discover Scuba Diving program and the first three in the Scuba diver program.
-Do not let the term physics scare you, the material is presented in a straight forward manner that even a 10 year old can understand.
+Do not let the term physics scare you, the material is presented in a straightforward manner that even a 10-year-old can understand.
 While initially done with a textbook in a classroom setting, the knowledge section can now be done at home using computers.

 - Traditional: For lack of a better term we will use traditional.
 When the scuba industry started to gain popularity as a sport, a single instructor was responsible for your entire training.
 Many divers are still trained by this method.
 When done away from a vacation area, it is often spread over a number of weeks.
 Alternating the knowledge and pool sections and then completing the open water over a weekend.
 Student learning while on a vacation at a resort or dive center will likely spend four or five full days learning to dive.

-- Referral: The traditional method had a weakness in areas were scuba diving is not a year round activity or where the diving is difficult.
-With the referral system the knowledge and skills are done locally, however, the open water dives are at another location with a different instructor.
+- Referral: The traditional method had a weakness in areas where scuba diving is not a year-round activity or where diving is difficult.
+With the referral system, the knowledge and skills are done locally, however, the open water dives are at another location with a different instructor.
 Many new dives use this method and take the open water dives and complete their certification while on vacation.
-This gives them greater flexibility to enjoy their vacation, or more time to dive.
+This gives them greater flexibility to enjoy their vacation or more time to dive.